Bounding Shortest Closed Geodesics with Diameter on compact 2-dimensional Orbifolds Homeomorphic to $S^2$: Abstract

 \section{Abstract}

-Length bounded sweepouts give a way to bound the length of the shortest closed geodesic of a closed manifold.
-In this paper, we generalized to the case of compact 2-dimensional orbifolds homeomorphic to $S^2$ as well as compact 2-dimensional orbifolds with finite orbifold fundamental groups.
-We proved an inequality for the length of the shortest closed orbifold geodesic in terms of the diameter.
+Length-bounded sweepouts provide a method for bounding the length of the shortest closed geodesic of a closed manifold.
+In this paper, we generalize this approach to the case of compact 2-dimensional orbifolds homeomorphic to $S^2$ as well as compact 2-dimensional orbifolds with finite orbifold fundamental groups.
+We establish an inequality for the length of the shortest closed orbifold geodesic in terms of the diameter.
+(2020 Mathematics Subject Classification number: 57R18)